knowledgejunkie/packaging-deps/README.md

 ## Building the metapackage

-Build the binary package using git-buildpackge:
+Build the binary package using git-buildpackage:

     $ gbp buildpackage